jadeavsmith-tech/holographic-horizon-shield-v2/README.md

 ![Hand-activated neon UI with digital rain and boundary effects](IMG_8413.jpeg) *Hand-activated neon UI with digital rain and boundary effects*

-(Full interactive animated dashboard coming soon 👀)
+Live interactive in the Streamlit dashboard 👀

 ## The Project Story 🌌

 Born from the idea that LLM vulnerabilities resemble event horizons—points of no return where malicious inputs warp responses irreparably.
 Traditional guards are reactive; Holographic Horizon Shield is **proactive and layered**, trapping threats at progressive boundaries like gravitational layers around a singularity.